 - Throughout the investigation of your complaint, Nebraska Wesleyan University will maintain as confidential any accommodations or protective measures provided to you, to the extent maintaining such confidentiality does not impair Nebraska Wesleyan University’s ability to provide such accommodations or protective measures.

 - Nebraska Wesleyan University is required by law to make certain statistical disclosures of crimes reported to it.
 If you report an incident that is a crime, Nebraska Wesleyan University will make the statistical disclosure without disclosing personally identifying information about you.

 V. Resources Available

-- Nebraska Wesleyan University’s Title IX Deputy Coordinator
+- Nebraska Wesleyan University’s Title IX Coordinator for Lincoln students

 - Voices of Hope Victim Advocate